Knowing how to support your child reduces the chance they will have long-term difficulties because of abuse.

-Signs that may indicate your child is struggling with abuse-related difficulties:
+Difficulties that may show that your child is struggling because of abuse:

-All children are different but you should be aware of unusual (i.e. not typical for your child) and persistent signs such as:
+All children are different, but you should be aware of unusual (i.e. not typical for your child) and persistent difficulties such as:

-This list is not exhaustive.
-People express difficulties differently and children express things differently at different ages.
+This list doesn’t cover everything.
+People express distress differently and children express things differently at different ages.
 These are just some of the more common difficulties.

-Difficulties related to abuse can arise at a later point because of certain triggers or realisations.
+Difficulties related to abuse can appear at a later point because of certain triggers or realisations.

-These signs could equally mean that your child is struggling to cope with something else, such as stress related to school, friendships, family etc.
+These things could also mean that your child is struggling to cope with something else, such as stress related to school, friendships or family.